 For your own safety, we encourage you to contact a licensed weed exterminator to remove Giant Hogweed from your property.

 Do not compost Giant Hogweed.
-Do not put Giant Hogweed out as leaf and yard waste, green cart or waste material.
+Do not put Giant Hogweed out as leaf and yard waste or in your green bin.
+It is accepted in the garbage if sealed in a bag (no dirt).

 Report giant hogweed on City property